sadekbaroudi/vik/pcb/trackpoint-2-piece/README.md

 The through holes should be used if connecting this to a controller that uses 5v logic.
 The VIK connector is assumed to be connecting to a 3.3v controller, so the logic levels are 3.3v.

+The overall design is as follows:
+* VIK uses 3.3V, so the 3.3V through holes all goes to the VIK connector, since VIK expects 3.3V logic.
+* The mosfets (etc) convert the 3.3V logic to 5V logic (and the other way around), so none of the 5V through holes are connected to the VIK connector.
+The trackpoint expects 5V logic
+* The 5V logic is all connected directly to the trackpoint, since as mentioned, the trackpoint expects 5V, and VIK does not

+The general usage of this is:
+* If you are connecting to a 5V controller, you just use the 5V through holes.
+You can't use the VIK connector
+* If you are connecting to a 3.3V controller, you can use either VIK connector or the 3.3V through holes

 ## Fabrication and BOM

 For PCB fabrication, you can use the files in the production folder.